Table of Contents

 In 2021, security researchers discovered that some iRobot Roomba models had captured and shared photos from inside customers’ homes, including images of people, during product development testing.
 The photos ended up accessible to outside data labeling contractors.

 None of these companies set out to harm their customers.
-But these cases show that even well-intentioned products can expose your data in unexpected ways.
+But these cases show that even well-intentioned products can expose your data in unexpected ways, whether through a breach, a policy change, or a corporate sale.
 Once information leaves your home, you have very little say in what happens to it.

 When the Gossip Reaches the Wrong Ears

 Every piece of information your devices collect has value, and hackers know it.
 Weak passwords, unpatched software, or unsecured Wi-Fi networks can turn your helpful gadgets into easy entry points for cybercriminals.
-Weak passwords are one of the most common causes of security breaches.
-Our Password Security 101 guide explains how to create and manage strong passwords.
+This is why IoT (Internet of Things) device security matters just as much as the security software on your laptop.
+IoT simply means the internet-connected devices in your home, everything from your thermostat to your doorbell camera.

 Some of the most common weak spots include: